svanas/web3.pas/README.md

 end;
 ```

 The above snippet will give you read-only access to the blockchain.
-When requesting write access to the blockchain, such as sending a transaction, MetaMask will show a pop-up to the user asking for permission.
+When requesting write access to the blockchain - such as sending a transaction - MetaMask will show a pop-up to the user asking for permission.

 ### Learn more